gevent/gevent/docs/development/installing_from_source.rst

 ``GEVENTSETUP_EV_VERIFY``
   If set, the value is passed through as the value of the ``EV_VERIFY`` C compiler macro when libev is embedded.
-This should be an integer between 0 and 3; values larger than 2 are likely to cause problems with gevent applications.
-Also if set, this makes sure that the ``NDEBUG`` preprocessor symbol isn't defined so that the C ``assert`` function works.
+This should be an integer between 0 and 3; values larger than 1 are likely to cause problems with gevent applications.
+Also if set, this makes sure that the ``NDEBUG`` preprocessor symbol isn't defined so that the C ``assert`` function works (failed assertions crash the process).

   .. important::